rolling90/equities-pairs-trading-stat-arb-model/README.md

 ## About Me
 I have 20 years of experience in finance:
-- 10 years in derivatives sales and structuring at Barclays Capital, Lloyds Banking Group, and Crédit Agricole CIB, where I became a derivatives structurign desk head and Deputy Chief Dealer.
+- 10 years in derivatives sales and structuring at Barclays Capital, Lloyds Banking Group, and Crédit Agricole CIB, where I became a derivatives structuring desk head and Deputy Chief Dealer.
 - 10 years in non-front office roles at J.P.
 Morgan, Goldman Sachs and Morgan Stanley, across Risk, Middle Office and Exotic Derivatves Valuations Control.

 I am now upgrading my **programming and quantitative skills** with the goal of re-entering investment banking or hedge funds in a quantitative or quant-related role.